ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Renaming or Moving a Remote file to Another Remote Location in the Same FTP Server

-The following rename or move remote a file to another location in the same remote FTP server.
+The following code renames or moves a file to another location in the same remote FTP server.

 ```ballerina
 ftp:Error? renameResponse = ftpClient->rename("<The source file path>",